allenlin90/programmingLearning/git/README.md

     1. `git revert --continue` to finish all the manipulation and commit the version.
     1. `git revert --abort` to abandom the current recovery.
 This will make all the files recover back to what they are before `git revert`.
 Files are removed or modified will be resumed.
 1. Note that after using `git revert -n [commit id]`, we can't use `git commit` to create a new version.

+# Day 21 - Reset and Amend records Part 3
+`git cherry-pick [commit id]`, `git cherry-pick [commit id] -x`, `git cherry-pick [commit id] -e`, `git cherry-pick [commit id] -n`
+1. During development, we may find a that a branch of the versions would be abandomed, but some of the commits can be kept.
+In this case, we can use `git cherry-pick` to maually keep some of the commits.
+1. Note that when using `git cherry-pick`, there should not have any staged files.

+### Using `git cherry-pick`
+1. `git cherry-pick` is very similar to `git revert` and apply it to the latest version of the current branch.
+This method uses "**merge**" the version.
+For example, we can use `git cherry-pick [commit id]`.
+After merging, a new commit will be built on the current branch.
+1. Note that the merged version will use the metadata (**time stamp** and **author**) of the version itself, which could be confused at the first place.
+Besides, in `git log`, it doesn't mention that the version merged by `git cherry-pick`.
+1. We can add flags on the command to work on useful information when merging.
+    1. `git cherry-pick [commit id] -x` will add info. that the merge is from cherry-pick command.
+However, we have to make sure that the version merged is also in the remote repository, or it may be confusing for other developers.
+    1. By using `git cherry-pick [commit id] -e`, we can edit the comment before commit.
+    1. With `git cherry-pick [commit id] -n`, the version won't be committed.
+We can work on other changes and use `git commit` to create our own version.